Lapis manalis

 A lapis manalis was either of two sacred stones used in the Roman religion.
-One covered a gate to Hades, abode of the dead; Sextus Pompeius Festus called it ostium Orci, "the gate of Orcus".
-The other was used to make rain; this one may have no direct relationship with the Manes, but is instead derived from the verb manare, "to flow".

-The two stones had the same name.
-However, the grammarian Festus held the cover to the gate of the underworld and the rainmaking stone to be two distinct stones.
+Although they had the same name, they were distinct stones: one the cover to the gate of the underworld and the other a rainmaking stone.

 Gate to the underworld

-One such stone covered the mundus Cereris, a pit thought to contain an entrance to the underworld.
+One lapis manalis covered the mundus Cereris, a pit thought to contain an entrance to the underworld.
+The grammarian Festus called it ostium Orci, "the gate of Orcus".
 Most cities of Latium and Etruria contained a similar pit or ditch; Plutarch describes the custom of a mundus as being of Etruscan origin, and states that it was used as a place where first-fruits were deposited.
 The Latin word mundus meant "world".
 Festus, quoting Cato this time, explains that: